mastersign/mediacategorizer/docs/intermediate-data-structures.md

   _floating point number_ the length of the audio stream in seconds
 * **waveform-file**
   _string_ the absolute path to an image representing the waveform of the extracted audio
+* **waveform-file-bg**
+  _string_ the absolute path to an image representing the background of the waveform of the extracted audio
 * **results-file**
   _string_ the absolute path to the speech recognition results file `*.srr`